 - Gwalior was captured by the British three days later.

 - According to Hugh Rose, the Rani of Jhansi was “the most dangerous of all Indian leaders.”

 - In ‘History of the Indian Mutiny’, published in 1878, Colonel Malleson writes, “…she lived and died for her country, We cannot forget her contribution for India.”

-- For later nationalists in the freedom movement, Rani Laxmibai turn into a symbol of resistance and bravery.
-She is remembered today as a great patriot who died sacrificed her life fighting for her country and justice.
+- For later nationalists in the freedom movement, Rani Laxmibai turned into a symbol of resistance and bravery.
+She is remembered today as a great patriot who sacrificed her life fighting for her country and justice.